-- Lovers of the irrationally rational
+- Lovers of the irrationally rational.

-- Youthful music-clubbers
+- Youthful clubbers.

-Best Bets: Rome, like Venice is a walking city.
+Best Bets: Rome, like Venice, is a walking city.
 Lots of things you've always wanted to see are free or cheap, so don't sweat the entertainment budget if you're reasonably mobile (don't throw it away, either--you'll spend it on lodging).

 Up and Coming: An area in the south of the Eternal City called Testaccio is becoming a booming center of the Rome music scene in clubs dug out of a hill made up of old, busted up Roman amphoras.

-The downside: Rome is expensive, buy like all huge cities, there are lots of free things to do.
+The downside: Rome is expensive, but like all huge cities, there are lots of free things to do.
 You can spend days just walking around and viewing the Roman ruins that sprout like weeds in the city.